hiepnguyenduc2005/and102-prework/README.md

 Submitted by: **Hiep Nguyen**

-**Hiep Nguyen** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Intro and Hello** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total